-Dana Lynn Harper
+Dana Lynn Harper to Bloom, Bloom

-Working with forms and colors from cartoons, coral reefs and the microscopic, every new production has organic groupings paired with unnatural color and implacable materials.
+Working with forms and colors of cartoons, coral reefs and the microscopic, every new production has organic groupings paired with unnatural color and implacable materials.
 Harper notes that “Odd pairings and a multi-sensory experience send the viewer into a state of displacement.
 By transporting used visual ques, the mind is released from the physical…” and she hopes “guided to an invigorated sense of self.
 Playful patterns, dancing tinsel and unapologetic fluorescent colors that are not only a testament to the beauty of life, but to its ever-encompassing joy.”

 “Bloom Bloom is a new interactive installation made with construction flagging tape and chicken wire.
 The alternating and undulating planes of material are suspended from overhead.
 Bloom Bloom is made of weather resistant materials, allowing it to alternate from indoor to outdoor venues…I re-purpose, multiply and re-position material found in my world to create a new and fantastic portal for my own and the viewer’s self-transcendence and actualization.”